The Allen Thomas Group Independent Insurance Agency

 We Partner With The Highest Rated Insurance Companies

-What is a business owner’s policy?
+What is a BOP?

-A business owners policy (BOP) is a type of insurance that combines several coverages into one package for small to medium-sized businesses.
+It is a type of insurance that combines several coverages into one package for small to medium-sized businesses.
 Typically, a BOP includes property insurance, liability insurance, and business interruption insurance.
-This type of policy can be customized to fit the specific needs of a business and can help protect against unexpected events such as property damage, lawsuits, and loss of income due to a covered event.
-BOPs are a cost-effective way for business owners to obtain comprehensive coverage without having to purchase separate policies for each type of insurance.
+This type of policy can be customized to fit the specific needs of a business.

 Get a BOP Commercial Insurance Quote Today And Guard Property Liability Losses